Reverse-Universe/SAS/aggregate/README.md

 <sup>&ensp;&ensp;*Coinsurance Payment = Individual Account Payment + Cash Payment*</sup>

-<sup>4.
+<sup>6.
 The insurance fund is divided into two parts: individual account and pooled fund.
 Patients could pay the deductible and coinsurance by the money on his own individual account</sup>

-<sup>5.
+<sup>7.
 Pooling Account Payment refers to the expense paid by the insurer, which is the pooled fund.  </sup>

+### Task and Traps
+Task: Aggregate and summarize the outpatient settlement data and output the result in the form of the table below:

 <table>
 <tr><td></td><td></td><th>Number of Visits</th><th>Number of Patients</th><th>Total Expense</th></tr>